Ravalous/Saphyra/README.md

 # Saphyra
-This is the LEAKED script Saphyra - iDDoS Priv8 Tool
+Saphyra - iDDoS Priv8 Tool

 I do not stand by any harm usage of this tool, and only for educational properties